-Candidate Declaration of Candidacy and Nomination forms must be completed and filed with the Election Official not earlier than 8:00 a.m. on Friday, July 16, 2021, nor later than 4:30 p.m. on Monday, July 26, 2021.
+The Declaration of Candidacy, Nomination Petition and Alaska Public Offices Financial Disclosure forms must be completed and all three forms filed with the Election Official not earlier than 8:00 a.m. on Friday, July 14, 2023, nor later than 4:30 p.m. on Monday, July 24, 2023.
 For a petition to be sufficient, it must be signed by 25 qualified voters.
-It is highly recommended that anyone circulating a petition obtain more than 25 signatures, in the event that the petition is inadvertently signed by a person who is not a qualified voter, the clerk cannot decipher the handwriting, the person has moved and not changed their voter registration, or other reasons to question the validity of the signature.
+It is highly recommended that anyone circulating a petition obtain more than 25 signatures, in case the petition is inadvertently signed by a person who is not a qualified voter, the clerk cannot decipher the handwriting, the person has moved and not changed their voter registration, or other reasons to question the validity of the signature.